BIOS1140/BIOS1140.github.io/docs/appendix.md

 install.packages("rmarkdown")
 ```

 When you write R Markdown documents, you write within RStudio, before converting your text and code to either a HTML, PDF or Word document (known as "knitting").
 For this course you need to deliver assignments either in PDF or Word format.
-PDF requires $\latex$, and can thus be a bit tricky sometimes.
+PDF requires $\LaTeX$, and can thus be a bit tricky sometimes.
 The simplest way to download Latex is by installing [TinyTex](https://yihui.org/tinytex/) with the following code:

 ```r